cybersader/WebsiteTechMiner-py/README.md

 ## 💎 Future Developments

-### API Functionalities
-- Ability to choose from more fields
-   - connected websites, location, recursive search, etc.
-- Add in multiple successive API keys
-   - CLI or in config
-- Default without flags
-- Unlimited domains in command

 ### 🐛 Bugs & TODOs
 - Stop WTM if you run out of API credits for all tools
 - Error fidelity on error prints